agence-adeliom/adeliom-webcomponents/docs/pages/resources/contributing.md

 - Please **do** share substantial use cases and perspective that support new features if they haven't already been mentioned.
 - Please **do not** bump, spam, or ping contributors to prioritize your own feature.

-If you would like your feature prioritized, please consider [sponsoring the project](https://github.com/sponsors/claviska).

 ### Bug Reports

 A bug is _a demonstrable problem_ caused by code in the library.
 Bug reports are an important contribution to the quality of the project.
 When submitting a bug report, there are a few steps you can take to make sure your issues gets attention quickly.